 In certain situations, the therapist will even take cinema therapy as far as letting the client write a script and move through the first few steps of bringing the project to life.

 Art is the ultimate form of self-expression.
-Working on a given piece can allow a client to safely work through a wide range of emotions, with the end goal being to improve aspects of their daily life as well as their general welfare.
+Working on a given piece with the aid of diamond painting kits or something similar can allow a client to safely work through a wide range of emotions, with the end goal being to improve aspects of their daily life as well as their general welfare.

 Through mediums such as sculpture, painting, and others, therapists are able to tackle a wide range of issues.
 They are equippedwith the knowledge of how the creative process works, as well as an understanding of mental health, psychological issues, and counseling techniques.